BBQ Grill Safety

 Extended Dwelling Coverage

 The estimation of replacement costs of homes is not precise.
 Some factors can affect it such as new building codes, additional home structures, and increasing construction costs.
-Extended dwelling coverage provides an additional amount of coverage in case replacement costs exceeds your dwelling coverage.
+Extended dwelling coverage provides an additional amount of coverage in case replacement costs exceed your dwelling coverage.
 Insurers typically provide extended dwelling coverage of up to 25% of your dwelling limit.

 Jewelry Floater Policy